adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 - 성능 개선을 위해 **multi-resolution extension**와 **데이터 augmentation**을 사용 하였다. `Although the multi-view CNN presented by [32] produces compelling results, we are able to improve its performance through a multi-resolution extension with improved data augmentation. `

+### 5.1  multi-resolution 3D filtering

-We introduce multi-resolution 3D filtering to capture information at multiple scales.
+- We introduce multi-resolution 3D filtering to capture information at multiple scales.

-We performsphere rendering (see Sec 3) at different volume resolutions.
+- We perform **sphere rendering** (see Sec 3) at different volume resolutions.

-Note that we use spheres for this discretization asthey are view-invariant.
+Note that we use spheres for this discretization as they are view-invariant.

 In particular, this helps regularizeout potential noise or irregularities in real-world scanneddata (relative to synthetic training data), enabling robustperformance on real-world scans.